aradzie/keybr.com/docs/custom_keyboard.md

 };
 ```

-Please note that for simplicity we only support dead keys which combine base characters with diacritical marks.
+Please note that for simplicity we only support dead keys which combine letters with diacritical marks.
 We do not support dead keys which switch between different alphabets, produce non-letter characters, etc.

 ## Configuring a keyboard layout